-November, 1991 I have now worked in the new dialysis center in the suburbs for about three months.
-It is going fairly well, although the 13 hour shifts three times weekly are so long and exhausting.
-I'm having trouble recovering on my days off and am feeling about as badly as when I used to… Continue reading From Dialysis to Home Care
+November 1991 I have now worked in the new dialysis center in the suburbs for about three months.
+It is going fairly well, although the thirteen-hour shifts three times weekly exhaust me.
+I have trouble recovering on my days off and feel as bad as when I used to work the night shift.
+I started… Continue reading From Dialysis to Home Care

-Midwest to New England - June, 1991 For some time now I have felt stuck in a rut, and I have been asking the Lord if He would have me move to a new location.
-I have lived in the Midwest since I was two years old.
-One wonderful thing about being a nurse is… Continue reading Time to Move?
+Midwest to New England - June 1991 For some time now I have felt stuck in a rut, and I have asked the Lord if He would have me move to a new location.
+I have lived in Ohio since I was two years old.
+One wonderful thing about being a nurse is that I… Continue reading Time to Move?

 Summer, 1989 I have been working in outpatient hemodialysis on evening shift now for about six months, four days a week with every Wednesday and Sunday off.
 When I work every other Saturday, I also have Thursday off.
 Wednesdays are a welcome break in the middle of the week to run errands, schedule appointments, and… Continue reading Dirty Needle Stick in Dialysis

 Spring, 1989 Ever since returning from the mission trip to Honduras last fall, I have been asking the Lord if it is time to move on to a different type of nursing.
 After caring for patients in Honduras, it made me realize how much I miss direct patient interaction and bedside nursing.
 I have worked… Continue reading Becoming a Dialysis Nurse